Find Affordable College Courses

 2 Yearly Graduations

 University of North Carolina at Greensboro tops the list of the most popular school in the U.S. for textile studies majors who are seeking their graduate certificate.
-Each year, around 19,700 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $4,422 per year, while in-state graduate students, on average, pay $5,219 per year.
-For the 2020-2021 academic year, 2 graduate certificates were handed out to textile studies majors at UNC Greensboro.
-About 50% of this group were women, and 50% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $4,422 per year, while in-state graduate students, on average, pay $5,375 per year.
+During the most recent year for which we have data, 2 people received their graduate certificate in textile studies from UNC Greensboro.

 #3